Connect with others who understand.

 Timing of Lumpectomy

-• The tumor is no more than 3 centimeters (just over an inch) long and is completely removed
+• The tumor is no more than 3 centimeters long (just over an inch) and is completely removed.

-• The cancer is positive for estrogen receptor or progesterone receptor, so hormone therapy can be given
+• The cancer is positive for estrogen receptor or progesterone receptor, so hormone therapy can be given.

-• The lymph nodes are free of cancer
+• The lymph nodes are free of cancer.

 Stage 2 breast cancer is also treated with surgery.
 Sometimes, people with this stage of cancer are first given systemic (whole-body) treatments such as hormone therapy or chemotherapy.
-These treatments, known as neoadjuvant therapies, help shrink tumors before surgery for a better chance of success.
+These treatments, called neoadjuvant therapies, help shrink tumors before surgery for a better chance of success.
 After a lumpectomy, you will likely have radiation therapy.
 If you need more chemotherapy, radiation will be done after treatment is complete.

 For some individuals, surgery may be a first-line treatment option.
 A lumpectomy may be performed if you have fairly large breasts and the tumor has not spread into the nearby lymph nodes.
-After surgery, you will likely have an adjuvant treatment such as hormone therapy or chemotherapy to reduce the chances of the cancer returning.
+After surgery, you will likely have another treatment such as hormone therapy or chemotherapy to reduce the chances of the cancer returning.

 Lumpectomy Procedure